tapyu/python-lessons/README.md

 - Honorable mentions to
   - `setuptools`, which had been became a standard tool for building up a Python distribution.
 Nowadays, it may be consedered obsolete by some, though;
   - `PyPI` (Python Package Index), as it has become the official third-party software repository for Python.
 However, it has nothing to do with the package dependency, packaging, and creating virtual environments;
-  - `pip` as it has bemoce the default package manager to install packages from PyPI or elsewhere.
+  - `pip` as it has become the default package manager to install packages from PyPI or elsewhere.
+  > Warning: Poetry is not intended to be a package manager!

 ## Advantage of Poetry over the other tools